Cockfighting: Netherlands

 In the Netherlands, organising or attending cockfights is illegal and punishable by up to three years imprisonment, or a fine of up to 20,500 euros.

 New Zealand

 The act of cockfighting is illegal under the Animal Welfare Act 1999, as is the possession, training and breeding of cocks for fighting.

 Pakistan

 Cockfighting was a popular sport in rural Pakistan; however, "betting is illegal under the Prevention of Gambling Act 1977".
 Betting is illegal, but police often turn a blind eye towards it.
-In Sindh, people are fond of keeping fighting cock breed, known as Sindhi aseel in Pakistan.
-These cocks are noted being tall, heavy and good at fighting.
+In Sindh, people are fond of keeping a fighting cock breed known as Sindhi Aseel.
+These cocks are noted for being tall, heavy and good at fighting.
 Another popular breed is called Mianwali Aseel.
-In Sindh Gamblor or Khafti uses Almond and other power enhancing medicines to feed the fighter cocks.
+In Sindh, gamblers use almonds and other enhancing medicines to feed the fighter cocks.

 Panama

 Law 308 on the Protection of Animals was approved by the National Assembly of Panama on 15 March 2012.
 Article 7 of the law states: 'Dog fights, animal races, bullfights – whether of the Spanish or Portuguese style – the breeding, entry, permanence and operation in the national territory of all kinds of circus or circus show that uses trained animals of any species, are prohibited.'
 However, horse racing and cockfighting were exempt from the ban.